LinkForty/core/infra/fly.io/fly.redis.md

 # Redis Setup on Fly.io

-This guide covers setting up and managing Redis for Link Forty on Fly.io.
+This guide covers setting up and managing Redis for LinkForty on Fly.io.

 ## Overview

-Redis is **optional but highly recommended** for Link Forty.
+Redis is **optional but highly recommended** for LinkForty.
 According to the project documentation, Redis caching can reduce database queries by ~90% for repeated link lookups.

 Fly.io partners with [Upstash](https://upstash.com/) to provide managed Redis with:
 - Serverless pricing (pay per request)